 Plenty of stars still shine in Mill Valley.
-The Mill Valley Film Festival is recognized as one of the best in North America, and this year’s 44th annual festival is drawing directors Kenneth Branagh, Jane Champion, and Denis Villeneuve.
+The Mill Valley Film Festival is recognized as one of the best in North America, and this year’s 46th annual festival is drawing again, some name directors and actors.
 Film buffs will want to make plans each October to be part of this distinguished festival.

 One of the most distinctive theater troupes in America is Mill Valley’s Mountain Play, which performs outdoor musicals at the top of Mount Tamalpais with a sweeping view of the Bay Area as a backdrop.
 The Marin Theatre Company puts on well-known stage productions year-round in its downtown Mill Valley playhouse.
-And you’ll certainly enjoy cruising the main drag of Throckmorton Avenue to enjoy boutiques like the EO Exchange, art galleries, and the First Tuesday Art Walk.
+And you’ll certainly enjoy cruising the main drag of Throckmorton Avenue to enjoy boutiques, art galleries, and the First Tuesday Art Walk.

 Marin County’s Highest Peak